Fractures in children

 • Bruising

-How are Fractures diagnosed?
+How are fractures in children diagnosed?

 At Children’s Health, our orthopedic physicians will examine your child, assess pain and use imaging to diagnose the problem.
 Our physicians use the latest in diagnostic technology to develop a comprehensive treatment plan which can often diagnose a fracture with just a physical exam and an X-ray.